 - Push directly back up until your arms are straight

-Say goodbye to a soft tummy and tighten up with a plank!
-This move is fantastic as it targets your entire abdomen and can be done anywhere.
+Tighten up your core with a plank- this move is fantastic as it targets your entire abdomen and can be done anywhere.

 How to do a Plank